 - Your baby has too strong of an eating association in order to fall asleep.
 You may need to work on that with sleep training.

-- Baby is a distracted eater and can’t get adequate calories each day.
+- The baby is a distracted eater and can’t get adequate calories each day.

 - The sleep regression is too rough and everyone needs to get some sleep so they can reset for another try.